Jump to content

 2024.12.07

-P1 https://www.nikkansports.com/premium/sports/figure/news/202412030000592.html
+Source: https://www.nikkansports.com/premium/sports/figure/news/202412030000592.html

 Figure skater Yuzuru Hanyu, who achieved back-to-back gold medals in the Winter Olympics, celebrates his 30th birthday today, the 7th, and is kicking off his nationwide ice show tour "Echoes of Life."

-This is the third installment of the "Yuzuru Hanyu ICE STORY" series, where he performs solo and serves as the creative director.
+This is the third installment of the "Yuzuru Hanyu ICE STORY" series, where he performs solo and serves as the executive producer.
 The tour begins at Saitama Super Arena and will continue through seven performances in three cities until February next year, weaving a unique story.
 In a recent exclusive interview, he discussed the progress and changes he has experienced as an athlete in his third year as a professional.
 (Honorifics omitted hereafter.)

 Spoiler